Super $q$-Howe duality and web categories

 \item In order to make the diagrammatic presentation functor an equivalence, we need to impose the ladder image of $\ker(\Phi_{\Su}^{m|n})$ as relations in the web category.
 In fact, $\ker(\Phi_{\Su}^{m|n})$ is spanned by idempotents corresponding to $\glmn$-weights $\vec{k}=(k_1,\dots,k_{m+n})$ with $k_1,\dots,k_m\notin\{0,\dots,N\}$ or $k_{m+1},\dots,k_{m+n}\notin\Z_{\geq 0}$.
 It is remarkable that no extra relations, aside from killing these $\glmn$-weights, are necessary. \end{enumerate}

 We impose the ladder images of $\ker(\Phi_{\Su}^{m|n})$ in two steps: first we kill all $\glmn$-weights with negative entries by allowing only non-negative labels on web edges.
 This produces the web category $\InSp$, which is symmetric under exchanging green and red.
 On this we further quotient by setting $\glmn$-weights $\vec{k}=(k_1,\dots,k_{m+n})$ to zero if one of $k_1,\dots,k_m$ is greater than $N$.
-This produces the web category $\SuSp$ and in Theorem~\ref{thm-equi} we show that its additive closure is equivalent to $\Repas$.
-In Theorem~\ref{thm-equi2} we use \textit{quantum Schur-Weyl duality} to derive from Theorem~\ref{thm-equi} that $\InSp$ gives a diagrammatic presentation of the idempotented Hecke algebra $\Hee$ from above.
+This produces the web category $\SuSp$ and in \fullref{thm-equi} we show that its additive closure is equivalent to $\Repas$.
+Note that, although our graphical calculus is finer than the one in \cite{ckm} in the sense that it contains more objects, the Karoubi envelopes of these diagrammatic categories agree for each $N$.

+In \fullref{thm-equi2} we use \textit{quantum Schur--Weyl duality} to derive from \fullref{thm-equi} that $\InSp$ gives a diagrammatic presentation of the idempotented Iwahori--Hecke algebra $\Hee$ from above.

 \begin{rem} We describe $\Repas$ and not $\repas$ because of the algebraic form of super $q$-Howe duality.
 In particular, our web categories do not contain duality isomorphisms $\bV_q^k\C_q^N\cong(\bV_q^{N-k}\C_q^N)^*$, which would be necessary for a diagrammatic presentation of $\repas$.
 In $\Repas$, on the other hand, there are no such hidden duals, as we have $\bV_q^k\C_q^N\cong \bV_q^N\C_q^N \otimes(\bV_q^{N-k}\C_q^N)^*$ as $\Uun$-modules.
 Here $\bV_q^N\C_q^N \cong L((1,\dots,1))$ is the $\Uun$-module of highest weight $\lambda=(1,\dots,1)\in\Z_{\geq 0}^N$. \end{rem}